vippsas/apim-101/README.md

 https://github.com/Azure/api-management-policy-snippets

-* Replace response urls
+1. Replace one endpoint with a static response
-* Replace one endpoint with a static response
+1. Replace response urls
-* Add correlation id to inbound request
+1. Add correlation id to inbound request
-* Make sure your API can handle high traffic
+1. Make sure your API can handle high traffic
-* Call out to an HTTP endpoint and cache the response
+1. Call out to an HTTP endpoint and cache the response
-* Filter response content based on product name
+1. Filter response content based on product name
-* Canary Deployment
+1. Canary Deployment

 ## Maintenance in Azure API Management